binkailiu/BST-260-Final-project/README.md

 This Readme.md file contains a catelog of data sources and files on our github repository.
 It also includes a brief overview of our study backgrounds, objectives, and methods.
 Note that all original datasets used for our analysis are accessible through both our github repository and website links in later sections.

-# Catelogs
-### Catelog of files in github repository
+# Catelog of files in github repository

-Project overview, data read-in and wrangling
+#### Project overview, data read-in and wrangling

 * RMD file:
   * `part1_data_cleaning.rmd`